 - routinely scanning for threats across all communications

 These guidelines seem simple enough.
-For the most part, every company should have basic cybersecurity practices in place to protect their own data and resources, and their partners.
+For the most part, every company should have basic practices in place to protect their own data and resources, and their partners.

 There is some good news for companies that need to achieve the CMMC Level 1 checklist.
-For one thing, companies may be able to perform these cybersecurity best practices in an ad hoc manner (without documenting the details).
+For one thing, companies may be able to perform these best practices in an ad hoc manner (without documenting the details).
 Additionally, companies can achieve and maintain Level 1 certification through an annual self-assessment.

 - controlling access

-- mitigating and managing risks of cyberattacks
+- mitigating and managing risks of

 - responding to incidents